 Qualifying consists of three segments: Q1, Q2, and Q3, each a time-bound knockout round.
 In Q1, all 20 drivers have 18 minutes to record their fastest lap.
 The slowest five are eliminated, securing the final five slots on the grid.
 Q2 follows, lasting 15 minutes, with the five slowest drivers once again eliminated, determining grid positions 11 to 15.
 The top drivers advance to Q3, the top-ten shootout, lasting 12 minutes.
 Here, the fastest driver secures the coveted pole position, followed by the second-fastest starting second, and so forth.
 Qualifying is a tactical play that influences the race.
 The top ten qualifiers must commence the race on the tires used to clock their fastest lap in Q2.
 This rule forces teams to strike a balance between a quicker qualifying time and an optimal race strategy.
 Meanwhile, those who didn't advance to Q3 have the liberty to choose their tires, occasionally allowing them to deploy innovative strategies to compensate for their grid position deficit.

-Let's delve into the point system.The top 10 finishers in each race earn points.
+The top 10 finishers in each race earn points.
 The driver securing the first position receives 25 points, the second-place finisher 18 points, the third-place finisher 15 points, and so on, down to the tenth-place driver who is awarded 1 point.
 Points are accumulated by drivers and teams throughout the season, and the one amassing the most points claims the championship.

 Pit stops in F1 are precise and efficient.
 In mere seconds, mechanics refuel the car, replace tires, adjust aerodynamic elements, and return the car to the race.
 Pit stops are integral to the team's strategy.
 The timing and frequency of stops can dictate the race's trajectory, offsetting the time lost in the pit against the advantage of fresh tires.